mrempel/geohexviz/paper.md

 However, creating such visualizations may be difficult for many since it requires in-depth knowledge of both Geographic Information Systems and analytical techniques, not to mention access to software that may require a paid license, training, and in some cases knowledge of a programming language such as Python or JavaScript.
 To help reduce these barriers, GeoHexViz &mdash; which produces publication-quality geospatial visualizations with hexagonal binning &mdash; is a Python package that provides a simple interface, requires minimal in-depth knowledge, and either limited or no programming.
 The result is an analyst being able to spend more time doing analysis and less time producing visualizations.

-GeoHexViz is accessible at `https://github.com/dnd-drdc-rddc/geohexviz` and is installed via a `setup.py` script.
+GeoHexViz is accessible at `https://github.com/mrempel/geohexviz` and is installed via a `setup.py` script.
+In addition, a technical report describing the design and a set of detailed examples [@abouzeidan2021a] may be accessed at `https://cradpdf.drdc-rddc.gc.ca/PDFS/unc381/p814091_A1b.pdf`.

 # Statement of need